Robotti-io/Callisto-ChatGPT-Agent/agent_knowledge_documents/robotti_source_integrity.md

 - ❌ No placeholder or fake URLs (e.g., `/example-link`)
 - ❌ No homepage-only links — always link directly to relevant articles

+🚫 Also confirm the article is **appropriate for a general workplace audience**:

+- ❌ Avoid sources that include sexually explicit content, graphic violence, or emotionally charged headlines
+- ❌ Avoid citations from articles that could be viewed as NSFW, distressing, or polarizing
+- ✅ Prefer sources that are neutrally written and broadly accessible

+🛡️ When in doubt:

+- Look for a neutral-phrased version of the story from the same or similar source
+- Focus on behavior, not headlines

 ---

 ## 🏷️ Citation Practice